kevllino/events-firehose-streams/README.md

 - use of a lambda function to do in-line processing of the data before it get sent to its destination.

 The different events are stored along a prefix describing their nature and the default partition of Firehose, i.e. `year/month/day/hour`.
 The infrastructure is created using Terraform.
+Change

 ## How to run
 `terraform init`